After adding the Salesforce Authentication details to Agile, mappings must be added:

 1. On the External Integration node, click the Field Mappings tab.

-On this tab, mappings from Agile to Salesforce can be defined.
+On this tab, you can define mappings from Agile to Salesforce.

 2. Select a Salesforce object to map to from the drop-down in the top-right corner.